steipete/Swiftdansi/README.md

 - Input: stdin if `--in` missing or `-`.
 - Output: stdout unless `--out` given.
+- Hyperlinks default to auto-detect; use `--force-links` or `--no-links` to override.
 - Handles SIGPIPE gracefully for pipelines.

 ## Development